StackOverFlowWhereArtThou/fetch-receipt-processor-challenge/README.md

 # Launching the Application

 The application is deployable via a docker container.
-You will need [Docker](https://docs.docker.com/) installed on your machine to launch this application
+You will need [Docker](https://docs.docker.com/) installed on your machine to launch this application.

 In order to build a docker image and run the corresponding container, run the following docker-compose command: `docker-compose -f docker-compose.yml up -d`.
 This will also trigger all unit tests to be run to prevent the edition of erroneous code.